 Prentice Zinn is a Director of GMA, responsible for managing several local, regional, and international foundations.
 He is best known to his clients and colleagues as an advisor, educator, and facilitator.
-Within the firm’s consulting practice, he leads projects related to strategy development, evaluation, needs assessment, and planning.
-He is a generalist in philanthropy, but favors wicked challenges related to the environment, public health, community development, and human services.
-Prentice joined GMA Foundations in 1999 and became a director in 2007.
+In his consulting practice, Prentice is known for start-up work with new donors, planning for multi-generational philanthropy, guiding boards in rethinking mission and focus, and identifying high impact funding opportunities focused on the environment, public health, community development, and human services.
+In the field, Prentice designs and leads interactive workshops on monitoring, evaluation, and learning.

 When not training for marathons, Prentice spends his free time recovering from running overuse injuries.
 A graduate of the University of Michigan, Prentice also earned master’s degrees from the University of Michigan School of Social Work and the Boston University School of Public Health.